INNOVINATI/microwler/docs/getting-started.md

 Before you start, create a workspace as suggested in the [setup guide](#installation) and activate its virtual environment.

-Within this folder, create a new project:
+Within this folder, **create a new project**:
 ```bash
 new https://quotes.toscrape.com/
 ```
 **Microwler** will create a `projects/` folder in your current working directory and place a file called `quotes_toscrape_com.py` within it.
 This file contains your crawler definition.

-To run this project, execute the following command:
+To **run this project**, execute the following command:
 ```bash
 crawler quotes_toscrape_com run
 ```
+> Note: this will most likely create a `.microwler` folder in your workspace
+> where internal stuff like caches will be stored.
+Mess with it at your own risk!

-You can check available commands with:
+You can **check available commands** with:
 ```bash
 microwler
 ```